slamice/wri/fiction/hipsters/first-draft/ch07 - Work, Cruise.md

 "You want to know my name?"

 "No." She said.

+"You know what my favourite thing is?"

+She leaned in closer, "I'll tell you"

+"Whispering.
+It makes me feel..
+So comfortable."
+She purred.

 We were half asleep though, and after we kissed a few times I gave her a fake number which she lazily swore she'd remember and didn't look back.